adorsys/XS2A-Sandbox/README.md

 ## Development and contributing

-Any person are free to join us by implementing some parts of code or fixing some bugs and making a merge requests for them.
+Any person is free to join us by implementing some parts of code or fixing some bugs and making a merge requests for them.

-[Contribution Guidelines](https://github.com/adorsys/XS2A-Sandbox/tree/master/docs/Contribution-Guidelines.md) describe internal development process and how to contribute to XS2ASandbox.
+[Contribution Guidelines](https://github.com/adorsys/XS2A-Sandbox/tree/master/docs/Contribution-Guidelines.md) describe internal development process and how to contribute to the ModelBank.

 ## Contact

-If you think that our system behaves in an unexpected way or incorrect, or you need some clarifications, to contact XS2ASandbox Team please [create an issue](https://github.com/adorsys/XS2A-Sandbox/issues).
+If you think that our system behaves in an unexpected way or incorrect, or you need some clarifications, to contact ModelBank Team please [create an issue](https://github.com/adorsys/XS2A-Sandbox/issues).
 Team will provide comments and feedback there.

 For commercial support please contact [adorsys Team](https://adorsys-platform.de/solutions/).